-Brad Pitt Has ‘Always Known’ About Ex-Wife Angelina Jolie’s Crush On Jared Leto
+Brad Pitt Has ‘Always Known’ About Angelina Jolie’s Crush On Jared Leto [Rumor]

 — Katty Perry (@LiveKattyHudson) February 16, 2017

-Just weeks after Brad Pitt and Jolie filed for divorce in September last year, rumors circulating around Jolie’s alleged romance with Leto resurfaced.
-Although neither Jolie nor Leto have confirmed nor denied the dating rumors, Pitt apparently wouldn’t be “shocked” about their romance.
+Just weeks after Brad Pitt and Jolie filed for divorce in September of last year, rumors circulating around Jolie’s alleged romance with Leto resurfaced.
+Although neither Jolie nor Leto has confirmed or denied the dating rumors, Pitt apparently wouldn’t be “shocked” about their romance.

-A source close to Brad Pitt told Hollywood Life that the Fight Club actor has always known that Jolie had a crush on her former co-star Leto.
+A source close to Brad Pitt told Hollywood Life that the Fight Club actor has always known that Jolie had a crush on Leto.
 The news comes as somewhat a shock as Pitt and Jolie, once one of the most beautiful married couples, had been in a relationship for 12 years.

 The source claims that Brad Pitt wouldn’t be shocked if the rumors about Jolie dating her Girl, Interrupted co-star Leto were confirmed.